 There is a significant difference between someone “believing safety is important” and “being a safety leader.
 By attending this program, you will be able to work with your teams and make safety part of their “way of being.”

 This program fits very well with your busy work schedule.
 There are no fixed schedules or live meetings with the coach.
-The program duration is six weeks, and there is a learning objective for every week.
+The recommended time for completion is six weeks, and there is a learning objective for every week.
 You only have to dedicate approximately one hour per week for virtual learning, and that can be at your convenience.
 Because of the nature of the topic, the rest of the work is practicing what you have learned, and that happens by integrating the concepts into your daily work.
 You will communicate your progress with your coach, who will be of assistance to you.

 The ACTIVE Safety Coaching Framework